Black Flies

 These pests are outside the authority of the Vector Control Program.
 We offer educational information but do not control or regulate these pests.

-Black flies need running water in which to breed.
-Female black flies lay their eggs on submerged objects in streams such as plants, rocks, twigs, or leaves.
+Female black flies lay their eggs in running water, often on submerged objects in streams such as plants, rocks, twigs, or leaves.
 The eggs hatch and develop in the water until they are ready to emerge as adults.
 The complete life cycle from egg to adult can last from 6 to 15 weeks.

 Adult black flies can often be seen in swarms in the late spring and early summer.